avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 * raster of the DEM (.asc file)
 * avalanche path (as a shape file).
-* Results from avalanche simulation
+* Results from avalanche simulation (structured in a similar way as the output from com1DFA)

 Outputs
 --------